Signs of submission in humans communicate that the speaker is lowering one’s own status in comparison to the others.

 Especially when the most dominant party seems angry or judgmental, the more submissive party will defend himself and release tension by re-engaging verbally.

-“what” in this communicates something like “what have I done wrong now”.
+“What” in that contexts communicates something like “what have I done wrong now”.

-“What” here it’s as if to say “what have I done wrong”, and that gives to the group of his friends power over him (the power of judging his actions).
+“What” gives to the group of friends power over him (the power of judging his actions).

 A more assertive and socially powerful individual would have flipped the scripts instead and imposed his frame, which might have been something like “what the hell is wrong with you guys”.